John W. Gulick: Chief of Coast Artillery

 Gulick being sworn in as Chief of Coast Artillery.
 His predecessor Andrew Hero Jr. is at right.

 In 1930, Gulick was promoted to temporary major general and assigned as the Chief of the Coast Artillery Corps.
 Gulick's tenure was marked by efforts to modernize the Coast Artillery, including expansion of its anti-aircraft artillery mission as the military use of airplanes continued to grow.
 In addition, Gulick called upon his prior experience at the Militia Bureau in promoting greater cooperation between the Army Reserve, National Guard, and regular army.
 Gulick also served as president of the Coast Artillery Association, which promoted the professional development of Coast Artillery soldiers and attempted to enhance the public's awareness of the Coast Artillery Corps mission.

 In 1934, Gulick reverted to the permanent rank of brigadier general and was assigned as commander of the Brooklyn Port of Embarkation.
 He was then assigned to the Panama Canal Department as commander of its Provisional Coast Artillery Brigade.
 After completing this assignment, he was named commander of the Second Coast Artillery District with headquarters in New York City, where he served from 1936 to 1937.
-In 1937 he was assigned to command the Third Coast Artillery District, based at Fort Monroe, where he remained until reaching the mandatory retirement age of 64 in November 1938.
+In 1937 he was assigned to command the Third Coast Artillery District, based at Fort Monroe.
+He was then assigned Third Corps Area commander from February 1938 to April 1938.
+He retired upon reaching the mandatory retirement age of 64 in November 1938.